Sciencentistguy/discord-channel-archiver/readme.md

 Inspired by [this](https://github.com/Tyrrrz/DiscordChatExporter) similar program.

-The HTML / CSS template from [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) is used, under the terms of the GNU GPL.
+The HTML / CSS templates are derived from the ones from [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter), under the terms of the GNU GPL.

 Available under the terms of the GNU AGPL.